BartlomiejSkwara/fundraising/README.md

 ****
-####  7. Cash addition (PATCH) /api/collectionBoxes/{id}/addCash
+####  7. Cash addition (PATCH) /collectionBoxes/{id}/addCash
-Endpoint is capable of increasing balance of collection box event with user specified name and currency code.
-Each currencies typ balance is counted separately.
+Endpoint is capable of increasing balance of collection box event by user specified amount of currency, while keeping the balance of each currency separately.
-All of the following parameters are mandatory and must be passed in request body in JSON format.
+All the following parameters are mandatory and must be passed in request body in JSON format.
-- cashAmount (text representation of a number starting with 1 to 7 digits, followed by a period, and ending with exactly 2 digits)
+- cashAmount (text representation of a number starting with 1 to 7 digits, followed by a period, and ending with exactly 2 digits, it must be greater than 0 )
-- currencyCode (must follow ISO 4217 format, for now supported currencies are limited to PLN, EUR and USD)
+- currencyCode (must follow ISO 4217 format, right now currencies are limited to PLN, EUR and USD)

 ##### Example curl
 ```cmd